LordBao666/LordBao666/README.md

 - 👋 Hi, I’m @LordBao666
-- 👀 I’m interested in java and python!
+- 👀 I’m interested in Java, C, Cpp and Python!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Computer Science and Backend development of Java.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me : e-mail
+- 📫 How to reach me : RealLordBao@gmail.com

 <!---
 LordBao666/LordBao666 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.